-As of the last update, TMS Entertainment, Funimation, or any company related to the production of the anime has not officially confirmed the exact Fruits Basket Season 2 release date.
-The production of Fruits Basket: 2nd Season has been confirmed and the sequel will be coming out on April 6, 2020, the spring 2020 anime season.
+TMS Entertainment has officially confirmed the exact Fruits Basket Season 2 release date.
+The anime sequel Fruits Basket: 2nd Season will be coming out on April 6, 2020, the spring 2020 anime season.

 TMS Entertainment, which is known for other anime such as Detective Conan, Lupin III, ReLIFE, Megalo Box (see our article on Megalo Box Season 2), is busy working on a Dr. STONE anime adaptation that began releasing in summer 2019 (although the main staff is different so Dr. STONE shouldn’t delay Furuba).

 Baki Season 2 (or Baki Part 3 on Netflix) will likely be coming up next on their production schedule.

-Therefore, the release date for Fruits Basket: 2nd Season will likely be similar to the Sword Art Online: Alicization anime, which took a six-month break.
+Therefore, the release date for Fruits Basket: 2nd Season was similar to the Sword Art Online: Alicization anime, which took a six-month break.

-Unless there is an even longer delay between seasons, it’s very likely that Fruits Basket Season 2 will come out in early to mid-2020.
-If that’s the case, then Fruits Basket Season 3 could also release in 2021.
+Unless there is an even longer delay between seasons, it’s very likely that Fruits Basket Season 3 could also release in 2021.

 Fruits Basket: 2nd Season spoilers (plot summary/synopsis)

 Who does Tohru end up with at the end of Fruits Basket?
 While that’s a common question by anime-only fans, this article is not going to give away everything!

 Instead, we’ll be focusing on the overall plot development that will take place in Fruits Basket: 2nd Season.